-- A minimum of one large boulevard tree per 12m of site frontage shall be provided.
-Where not possible, one small tree per 8m of site frontage is required. - b) Boulevard tree species shall be in accordance with Section 6.1. - c) Where a sidewalk is constructed or planned within the public right-of-way, boulevard trees shall be planted midway between the edge of the sidewalk and the edge of the street.
+- a) A minimum of one large boulevard tree per 12m of site frontage shall be provided.
+Where not possible, one small tree per 8m of site frontage is required. - b) Where a sidewalk is constructed or planned within the public right-of-way, boulevard trees shall be planted midway between the edge of the sidewalk and the edge of the street. - Boulevard trees are required along all public streets and private roadways.